Law Firms • Web Design • Quebec

 Can the site stay simple while still speaking to law firms buyers?

 Yes.
 The point is not to make the site heavier.
-The point is to make lawyers, assistants, intake staff, document workflows, and secure remote work easier to understand and to support clear consultation requests, practice-area trust, and bilingual credibility with less friction.
+The point is to make the business easier to understand and to support inquiries with less friction.

 Do you handle page structure and conversion flow too?